Incredible service – so helpful

 Risk of Malaria in Algeria

 Travellers to areas where there is a Risk of Malaria should get advice regarding Malaria Medication which can be taken to help stop the illness from developing.
 The type of medication required depends on your destination, itinerary, length of stay and current medical condition.
-Further reduce the risk of by practicing mosquito Bite Avoidance by using Insect Repellant such as DEET 50% and covering exposed skin by wearing long sleeves and trousers.
+Further reduce the risk of by practicing mosquito Bite Avoidance by using Insect Repellent such as DEET 50% and covering exposed skin by wearing long sleeves and trousers.

-Additional Travel Health Risks for Algeria
+Further Travel Health Advice for Algeria

 Algeria is a mountainous country and has a number of areas of high altitude including the Atlas Mountain Range.
 Travellers intending on travelling to areas above 2400 meters above sea level ought to take precautions to reduce the risk of experiencing Acute Mountain Sickness which is a potentially life-threatening illness.